ALL EVENTS: Lewis and Clark College * 0615 S.W. Palatine Hill Road * Portland, OR

 Though we have a strict no-refunds policy on workshop and ticket purchases, fear not!
 We encourage folks to visit our Facebook group here, devoted to helping class passes find new owners.
 If you're wanting to attend a class that is sold out, check there first, and if you don't get any bites try just showing up that day.
 Often, we'll have no-shows at classes and are able to let a few folks in at the door.
 Another trick for either buying or selling is to post on your personal page, mark it as a 'public' post, and tag @Jamballahnw in the post- that has a higher chance of folks spotting it.

 Do you know future dates yet?

-JamBallah NW is held on the second weekend in August annually.
+JamBallah NW is held on the first or second weekend in August annually.

 Where do I register for classes?